jonathandion/rpl-super-email/README.md

 # RPL Super email

 Please note this is a WIP.
-Test everything because using.
+Test everything before use.

 ## TODOS